 This should be presented as a group or individual “interview” between the practice and prospective new patients, to ensure a good fit.

 Intended to be scheduled in advance as a group or individual visit.

+Orientation can be conducted in-person or virtually.